Home Pet Care Essential Cat Vaccines: CRP and Rabies Vaccine Doses and Schedule for Kittens and Cats

 In many cases, FCV and FRV can cause painful mouth ulcers and inflammation of the gums and teeth.

-FRV can lead to permanent eyesight damage and long-term pneumonia in cats.
+FRV can lead to permanent eyesight damage and long-term pneumonia in kittens and cats.

-It is often difficult to tell the difference between FCV and FRV infections unless the veterinarian runs a proper diagnostic test.
+It is often difficult to tell the difference between FCV and FRV infections unless the veterinarian runs proper diagnostic tests.
 However, most kittens present with an FRV infection as compared to an FCV infection.

 Feline Panleukopenia Virus Infection